GS Student Success Portal

 Undergraduate Student Resources

 Students may declare a major as early as their first semester provided they have completed at least 45 points toward the degree, with at least 12 points in progress at Columbia.
+Learn about different majors at departmental open houses throughout the year!

 Study abroad programs enhance a Columbia education, with more than 150 programs either sponsored or approved by Columbia in foreign countries around the world.